mustafa3252/natours-project/README.md

 Advance SCSS concepts like mixins, vairables and nesting has been used for reuability and readbility,

-The Project has been divinded into 5 folders including base, abstract, components, layouts and pages.
+The Project has been divided into 5 folders including base, abstract, components, layouts and pages.

 There are lots of more details to it and I know some of these concept might be really helpful for developer.
 I'll be publishing a blog on it soon.